-I met and hired my future boss while attending a regional corporate kick off for a company I work with in 2013.
+I met and hired my future boss while attending a regional corporate kick-off for a company I was employed at in 2013.

 One of the keynote speakers talked about something I had never heard from a podium previously.
 He talked about another individual at the function that he had hired several years prior to this.

 He said of this hire, “He is a strong leader and willing to do what is necessary.
 When I hired him, I could see he was going to go places.
 Someday he will be my boss, and I’m excited about that!

 I wondered how I would feel about that.
 How many leaders would be excited about hiring their replacement or their future boss?
 I glad I had a chance to find out.

 You hire a young lady who you quickly determine is a natural-born leader.
 She has great mentoring and teaching skills.
 She has great initiative and is willing to lead by example.

 After a while, you start to realize this individual is more talented than you are.
 Given a chance, she will climb the hierarchical ladder quickly.

 What do you do?
 Do you work with her to help her move quickly up the ladder, including above you?
 Or, as is often the case, do you get in her way for fear she will get the promotion you want?

 Where, if at all, do we draw the line?